By Hala Khouri

 I don’t look back on my years of discipline and think I did the wrong thing; I just see now that I was mistaking the boat for the shore.
 I know my yoga is working because I’m happier.
 My relationships are healthy, I don’t have a voice in my head all the time telling me that I’m worthless.

 I can’t get my feet behind my head anymore, I don’t do full splits or balance in handstand, and I have a slightly pudgy belly.
 And I’m happy!
-Not perfect—I have a lot more to learn and I’m okay with that.
+Not perfect—I have a lot more to learn and I’m okay with that —and I wish the same for you.